JacobWood12/PythonExercises/README.md

 # Year 12 Python Exercises.
 This is where all the Python exercises I make in Year 12 Computer Science will go, each explained in their own section below.
+## Classes Exercises.
+Exercises where we're using classes.
+### pet.py
+A pet simulator.
+All you can do so far is feed your pet, and it doesn't have a particular species.
 ## GUI.
 Projects using a GUI (notable because this is the first year I've done GUIs).
 I think they'll all be using Tkinter.
 ### Background.